Who We Are

 Enhance access to justice.
 Improve the legal system.
 Empower lawyers to achieve.
 These three pillars have remained the foundation of the D.C.
 Bar’s mission since its creation by the District of Columbia Court of Appeals in 1972.

 Today the Bar stands as the second-largest unified bar in the United States, providing the oversight structure needed to maintain the profession’s ethical standards and Rules of Professional Conduct.
-The organization is governed by a Board of Governors, led by Timothy K. Webster, the Bar’s 44th president.
+Our membership is diverse with about 100,000 members in all 50 states and more than 80 countries.
+The organization is governed by a Board of Governors, led by Annamaria Steward the Bar’s 45th president.
 (View a list of past presidents.)
 The leaders work together to achieve goals set out in the D.C.
 Bar’s strategic plan.

 At the core of the Bar’s mission is the charge to not only assist members but to protect the public; it shapes the way the organization conducts its business and activities.

 Access to Justice

 To address the growing access to justice gap, the Bar’s Pro Bono Center has developed programs that cast a wide net in meeting the legal needs of low-income District residents.
 People who need probate or landlord and tenant help, for example, can attend the D.C.
 Superior Court resource centers.
 Small business owners and nonprofits can contact the Nonprofit Legal Assistance and Small Business Legal Assistance Program.
 Brief advice on any civil legal matter is dispensed at the Saturday Advice & Referral Clinic.
 Through these types of programs and with the help of attorney volunteers, the Pro Bono Center reaches tens of thousands of residents each year.

 Improve the Legal System